bbatsov/metaredux/_posts/2020-12-12-making-sense-of-all-my-blogs.md

 to achieve with the blog originally.
 I guess I just thought it was cool to have a blog and I decided to create one.
 Over the course of a decade the blog saw quite a few transformations and shifts in my focus and interests.
 For a few years it was named `DevCraft`[^1] and it was hosted on <<https://wordpress.com>>.
-Afterwards I adopted the `(think)` title and switched to Jekyll, Octopress and then again to Jekyll.
+Afterwards I adopted the `batsov.com` domain, the `(think)` title and switched to Jekyll, Octopress and then again to Jekyll.
 Originally I was writing mostly tutorials on topics like Linux, Java, Emacs and Ruby, but eventually I started writing some essays as well (my favorite type of posts).
 As my OSS portfolio grew it started to gain significant coverage in my blog as well. `(think)` was a bit messy and without a clear